Communities & Memberships

 The best membership site platform

-At a glance #1-ranked on G2, supports member growth, AI features, built-in events, livestreaming, and courses
+• At a glance: #1-ranked on G2, all-in-one community platform, AI features, built-in events, livestreaming, and courses, and branded apps

-Mighty Networks is the ultimate membership platform that mixes content, courses, community, and events–it will fuel $100+ million in memberships this year.
+Mighty Networks is the ultimate membership platform for creators.
+You can monetize with content, courses, community, and events–it will fuel $100+ million in memberships this year.
 And it’s consistently ranked the #1 community management software by G2.

-Mighty is the only membership platform that’s designed to connect members to each other.
-We call this people magic, a mixture of native features and an AI community engine that drives exceptional member engagement.
+Mighty is built to connect members to each other, with a mixture of native features and an AI community engine that drives exceptional member engagement.

 This includes features like:

-• Spaces that can be built for any purpose: mixing discussions, livestreaming, events, courses, chat, and more.
-You can add the features you need for each Space and turn off the ones you don’t need.
+• Mix discussions, live streaming, events, courses, chat, and more.
+Add the features you need for each Space and turn off the ones you don’t need.

-• The People Explorer tool, smart member profiles (with AI writing assistant), “Show Similarities” tool, and an automatic conversation starter.
-It’s easy to find members with similar interests, the top members, or members near you.
+• Smart member profiles (with AI writing assistant), “Show Similarities” tool, and an automatic conversation starter.
+Instantly find members with similar interests, the top members, or members near you.

 • Gamification with leaderboards, triggers, habit trackers, new member journeys, and auto-unlock rewards (e.g. secret courses, challenges, resources or 1:1 calls).